 Here's where I share with you my knowledge of the graphics profession, tips for better design and special goodies I uncover that you may like.
 Below you'll find a blog where you can leave messages, comment on my work and/or the site and interact with me and others.
 Suggestions?
 Complaints?
 Compliments?
 Bring it.

 Be sure to check the new information on my Contact page and update your records.
-The e-mail address will remain the same, but you can call me directly through my new Skype number (without any international phone charges, if you are in the USA.
-E-mail me to make any other contact arrangements.
+The e-mail address will remain the same, but you can call me directly at my cell number without any long-distance phone charges, if you are in the USA.
+E-mail me if you need to make any other kind of contact arrangements.

 Entire contents ©2013 and beyond by Matt G. Leger.
 All rights reserved internationally.